 Students identified as at-risk of failing to perform at grade level will be evaluated on a case-by-case basis by teachers, tutors, YPI Case Managers, and parents.
 The following best practices will be incorporated into instruction to address at-risk students: explicitly teaching learning strategies and study skills; high expectations; reality based teaching to build a bridge between home and school; concrete experiences to enhance concepts; and varied grouping to avoid stagnant pairing.
-This last is crucial.
+This last is a crucial point.
 All students will have equal access to innovative teaching and cultural relevant materials provided in each SLC.
-Students may be grouped in varied classrooms but will enjoy instructional strategies and materials that allow them to complete grade level advancement and engage in all innovative learning offered.
-Students placed in faster tracks will develop deeper learning based on project learning and exploration of themes.
+Students may be groups in varied classrooms but will enjoy instructional strategies and materials that allow them to complete grade level advancement and engage in all innovative learning offered in the SLC.
+Students placed in faster tracks will develop deeper learning based on project learning and exploration of the themes of the SLC.